ch4nd4n/chandankumar.com/content/posts/livingstone-timelapse.md

 <iframe width="100%" height="400px" src="https://www.youtube.com/embed/Yst4UvUhpxo" frameborder="0" allow="accelerometer; picture-in-picture" allowfullscreen></iframe>

 This Timelapse comprises of little over 700 frames at 4k pixels.
+The good thing about ffmpeg is that it costs you nothing and does the job if you don't have some fancy requirements.

 ### Steps